HP Pavilion 14-c025us Chromebook support

 To enable offline access to your Google Drive, see Set up offline access (in English) from Google Drive Help.

-I accidentally deleted something on my Chromebook.
+I accidentally deleted something on my Chromebook or Chromebox.
 How do I get it back?

 When working with local files or external storage files in Chrome OS, there is no recycle bin or trash can where deleted files can later be accessed and restored.
 Look for an Undo button at the top of the app window if you want to restore an item immediately after deleting it.
 The Undo option is available for a very short time, and only if you have not taken any other action since deleting the file.
 In the future, consider saving backup copies of files, either online, on external storage media, and/or in local storage.